sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 -	DevTools customers have the highest churn volume with 83 churned customers, followed by FinTech with 76 and Cybersecurity with 72.
 -	The leading churn reasons are feature limitations (114 customers), budget concerns (104), poor support (104), unknown reasons (95), competitor pressure (92), and pricing issues (91).
 -	Feature-related and support-related churn together account for more than 200 lost customers.
 That means the company is not losing customers mainly because of price—it is losing them because customers do not believe the product delivers enough value.
--	91.2% of churned customers downgraded before leaving.
-This is one of the strongest warning signs in the entire dashboard.
-Downgrading is not an isolated event; it is the final stage before churn.
+-	Only 8.8% of churned customers downgraded before leaving, while 91.2% churned directly without downgrading first.
+This means downgrades are not a reliable early warning sign in this dataset.
 -	Churn spikes sharply in February with 133 churned customers, followed by October with 79 and July with 76.
 February should be treated as a critical churn-risk period.